 - No lab this week - it's Final Project production time.

 - Aim to come to lab next week to work on and show your rough cut.
 I'll review rough cuts starting at 10AM.

 - We'll look at your Final Projects starting promptly at 9:30 AM during week 15 lab.

 - The Multimedia Movie Exercise will be due Monday, April 27th (details).
 We'll review this next week in lecture/lab.

 - On-line Resources:

-Final Projects: You will be shooting these this week.
+Final Projects: You can start shooting these as soon as your pre-production is completed.
 What you shoot is what you have to work with.
 Do it thoroughly and right the first time.
 Make sure your audio is clean, your video is well lit, and framed.

-A few students shot video during the day that turned out grainy.
+A few students shot video during the day that turned out grainy and out of focus.
 The little viewfinders do not show subtleties- such as noise from the gain being turned on.
 Be sure to carefully check your camera before you start shooting:

 - Gain and auto gain is off (should display 0db on the screen)

 - Shutter is off (should display 1/60 on the screen)